 There are a few ways to "turn off" the ETN displays.
 The [NEW GAME] [4] Blank Test Mode will blank the ETN displays (along with the rest of the scoreboard).
 Selecting the "Blank Others" option when entering Time of Day Mode will also blank the ETNs.
-In Practice Segment Timer Mode, the ETNs are blanked.
 If you disconnect the console while the ETNs are blank, reset the console, and then reconnect it to the scoreboard, the ETNs will remain blank.
 This is because the ETNs are only refreshed once, while the numeric scoreboard data is refreshed multiple times per second.
 You may restore blanked ETNs when the console is connected by entering and exiting "Lamp Test" Mode or "Blank Test" Mode or by resetting the console.